seatable/seatable-admin-docs/manual/config/enterprise/deploy_onlyoffice_docker.md

 nano dtable_web_settings.py
 ```

-Copy-paste the following code block at the end of the file:
+Copy and paste the following code block at the end of the file:

 ```python
 # onlyoffice